Suspect arrested after failed assassination attempt on Argentine vice president - KTVZ

 Fernández de Kirchner is among Argentina’s most prominent political figures, having served as President from 2007 to 2015, before taking office as vice president in 2019.

-Her supporters have been holding rallies outside her home for several days, in response to an ongoing trial in which she is accused of corruption.
+Her supporters have been holding rallies outside her home for several days, in response to an ongoing trial in which she is accused of corruption during her term as President.

 Earlier in August, a federal prosecutor called for Fernández de Kirchner to serve a 12-year prison sentence.
 The court is yet to rule on the request.